 – And when bond prices drop in a selloff, rates rise.

 – That’s what happened today because the Fed indicated it might start tapering soon.
-Bond market participants think Fed tapering of bond buying could happen as soon as year-end, but these folks always sell first and ask questions later.
+Bond market participants think it could happen by year-end, but these folks always sell first and ask questions later.

 – As a homebuyer, if you’re trying to stretch your budget to win a bidding war for a $400,000 home with 20% down, today’s rate spike adds $33 per month in interest cost (and makes your payment $23 per month higher).

-– To some homebuyers, this breaks budgets.
+– To some, this breaks budgets.
 To others, it’s not terrible, but it raises the question: is this the beginning of a trend toward higher rates as we enter the second half of 2021?

 My friend Matt Graham is a bond and rate market analyst, and he’s got the answer for today below.
 More to come on this maybe-trend.
 Comment below or reach out directly with questions.